nunchistudio/helix/documentation/from-zero-to-hero.md

 # {% $markdoc.frontmatter.title %}

 In this tutorial we will setup a local OpenTelemetry stack for helix services.
-Then, we will create our first helix service: a HTTP API exposing a single endpoint.
+Then, we will create our first helix service in Go: a HTTP API exposing a single endpoint.
 Finally, we will create a second helix service, with a publish/subscribe mechanism between the two services.

 At the end, you will be able to see how easy it is to use helix and how helix can automate most of your counterproductive tasks when working with multiple services.

-{% callout level="success" iconType="launch" title="TLDR; Source code is on GitHub" %}
+{% callout level="success" iconType="bullseye" title="TLDR; Source code is on GitHub" %}
   Source code of this guide is available in the [`platform-starter` repository on GitHub](https://github.com/nunchistudio/platform-starter).
 {% /callout %}